 You can also explore other islands without a resort however you need a permit.
 Read more on the Marine Park Authority for the process.

 The list below is sorted based on the location, from the far north (Lizard Island) to the south (Heron Island, facing Gladstone)

-Lizard Island is a true tropical heaven.
+Lizard Island is true tropical heaven.
 You don’t believe me?
 Have a look at the below video.
 It says more than a thousand words

 Lizard is the northernmost island with a resort.
 It’s accessible only with a local flight organised by the resort itself.
 60 minutes with one of the most beautiful views in the world: the colourful Great Barrier Reef

-The island has only one resort, called Lizard Island, a luxury accommodation with 24 private pools, suites and private villas.
+The island has only one resort, called Lizard Island, luxury accommodation with 24 private pools, suites and private villas.
 A real oasis of tranquillity.

 Green Island is just a 45 minutes trip from Cairns and, for this reason, one of its primary tourist attractions.